tmkop/tinyconflictfleetmaker/README.md

     this is to use <u>Microsoft's</u> print to PDF option in the printer select dropdown menu.

+- __Custom Factions and Yellow Cube__

+I have not yet included the Yellow Cube faction or any of the custom faction
+    info.
+These will be added in a later update when i can organize faction-specific items in a more elegent way.

 ## How to use
 My purpose for this tool was rapid deployment of something passable in order to play Tiny Conflict with a larger army sooner.
 As such, the tool is not deployed on